dogfashiondisco/dogfashiondisco/README.md

 ---

-wip. im offtab 80% of the time unless im lurking. if youre in my proximity im probably lurking your conversation (non maliciously)
+wip. im offtab 80% of the time unless im lurking. if youre in my proximity im probably watching your conversation (non maliciously)

 ---